 Goods to Person

 This technology is best used for split case order fulfillment.
-There are different types of Goods to Person technology but the principle is the same where an automated storage system delivers SKUs to a stationary pick station where the operator fills discrete orders.
+There are different types of Goods to Person technology, but the principle is the same when an automated storage system delivers SKUs to a stationary pick station where the operator fills discrete orders.

 Need an Expert Opinion?

 G2P is best suited to higher volume operations and the application of the right type of technology for your business has to do with some of the following factors:

 - Product type (small to medium cube is better)

 Most G2P technologies require much less space than conventional storage and order fulfillment systems because they store product more efficiently with no personnel aisles.
 Conveyco has experience with each technology to know which could be a good fit for your type of business, operation, and or situation.

 Overview of G2P Technologies

 A type of Unit Sorter that adds storage and retrieval functionality.
 A batch of units is picked then placed one at a time into bags hanging from an overhead trolley.
 The bags are then stored in an automated buffer until enough units have been put into the system to complete order or a wave of orders.
 The system automatically retrieves and sorts the wave of units into discrete orders and sequences them to packing stations.

 AS/RS Shuttles can operate on 1 level or can move to multiple levels.
 Shuttles are battery or capacitor powered and are intelligent enough to know when to recharge.
 When an item is requested, the shuttle will drive to the location of the product and retrieve its tote/carton.
 It will then take the tote/carton directly to a workstation or transfer it to a conveyor to convey the tote/carton to a workstation.